tusharm/asp-net-docker/README.md

 + Windows Docker containers (microsoft/aspnet, microsoft/mssql-server-windows-developer)
 + ASP.NET MVC app and MSSQL Server running in separate containers
++ Project build assets bind-mounted into the container (see [this](https://blog.sixeyed.com/docker-volumes-on-windows-the-case-of-the-g-drive/)) -> make local changes, re-publish and the container will pick up changes
 + Connect IIS Manager to IIS running inside the container
 + Connect SSMS to MSSQL running inside the container